Trump was almost guaranteed victory in Mississippi. Voters flooded the polls anyway.

-“I think it’s time for that discussion,” said Secretary of State Michael Watson.
+“I think it’s time for that discussion,” said Secretary of State Michael Watson (R).
 “Across the country, if you see some of the numbers, you look at the research, I don’t think it traditionally aids either side.
-The rules are the same, as long as it’a a level playing ground and people understand the rules going into it, I think it’s a discussion the legislature should have.”
+The rules are the same, as long as it’s a level playing ground and people understand the rules going into it, I think it’s a discussion the legislature should have.”

 As of 6 p.m.
 Tuesday, Watson said he expected this year’s numbers to “eclipse” the 1.2 million votes cast in the 2016 presidential election.
 The state also saw a historic number of absentee ballots, with approximately 250,000 filed by Tuesday.
 “The turnout today has been incredible all across Mississippi,” Watson said.